duskpoet/no-orm-example/article.md

 Actually, our Repository instance is not only good for the database management.
 For example, we can build REST api from it. [link](./src/server/generateApi.ts)
 And write test for that implementation aswell. [link](./src/server/generateApi.test.ts)

+## Conclusions

+### I gotta be honest
+Fairly, current state of ORMs is not that bad as it was before.
+There are modern frameworks like Prisma, that acknowledge some of the problems I described above.
+For example, Prisma generates a client, that returns just typed data when using built-in query methods, so it is decoupled be design.
+I'd say it is a good sign, when you can view the database framework as an advanced driver.
+Still, using Prisma makes it very hard to migrate to unsupported database, so you need to keep that in mind.

+### The TL;DR
+Probably the main thought I want to convey is: design layers of your application in advance and with thinking ahead.
+Since it's almost impossible to predict the functionalities your application should provide in five years, two years, one year you need to create a very flexible architecture and layering your designs with well defined boundaries is the best approach for what I know.